stummjr/doc.scrapinghub.com/dash.rst

 * ``slybot_fewitems_scraped`` - this is an autoscraping specific outcome.
 Please refer to the :doc:`autoscraping` help document.

-Items browser
+Items Browser
 =============

-You can review items by clicking on the Items tab:
+You can review items by clicking on the *Items* tab:

 .. image:: _static/dash-items.png
    :width: 500px

-You can also download the items in CSV or JSON format through the Items menu:
+You can also download the items in CSV or JSON format through the *Items* menu:

 .. image:: _static/dash-items-download.png
    :width: 500px

 This covers the basics of the dashboard, but there is much more.
 Feel free to play around and check our `knowledge base`_ for more information on specific topics.
-If you have any question, don't hesitate to ask in the `support forum`_.
+If you have any questions, don't hesitate to ask them in the `support forum`_.